The-Casuals/casual-checkout-service/README.md

-# Project Name
+# HouseHub Checkout Service

-> Create a home listing page for a vacation rental application using a service based architecture.
-Focus on front end.
+> Created the checkout microservice for a vacation listing web application using React and Styled Components

 ## Related Projects